-Our sustainability-focused investment bets, covering both consumer and B2B models, fall under three broad themes:
+Our sustainability-focused portfolio companies, covering both consumer and B2B models, fall under three broad themes:

 Increasing global regulatory and socio-political pressure has created an opportunity for businesses to tap into new technological innovation in an effort to save the planet and enable other businesses to do the same.
 Why now?
 From an investment perspective, there’s a lot of time pressure.
 The UK’s ‘Clean Growth Strategy’ sets out proposals for decarbonising all sectors of the UK for cleaner economic growth over the next 20 years.
 In June 2019, The Climate Change Act was updated to reduce the UK’s greenhouse gas emissions to net zero by 2050.
 Many private corporations followed suit, as businesses are being held accountable to hit certain targets more than individual consumers are.
 The EU has the same climate neutrality target by 2050 and also adopted the Circular Economy Action Plan as well as additional initiatives focused on reducing waste and marine litter.
 Additionally, technology innovation is accelerating and rapidly changing the economics of being ‘sustainable’.
-For example, over the next decade we will see a drop in battery prices similar to the 80%+ drop we saw in solar over the last 15 years – this is a huge game changer.
-Within this theme, we want to highlight two portfolio companies that fall in the vertical SaaS sphere and are tackling the climate-tech and agri-tech spaces, respectively.
+For example, over the next decade, we will see a drop in battery prices similar to the 80%+ drop we saw in solar over the last 15 years – this is a huge game changer.
+Within this theme, we want to highlight our portfolio companies tackling the climate-tech, agri-tech and energy spaces, respectively.

 Sylvera is tackling the wider decarbonisation and offsetting economy by bringing clarity to carbon offset markets as the world’s first carbon offset ratings provider.
 The need for carbon offsetting is imperative.
 In August 2021, the IPCC announced that Earth will reach a temperature rise of ~1.5C by the 2030s.
-As Andrew Beebe from Obvious Ventures so eloquently puts it, “the scale of this [global sustainability] transformation is on par with the digitisation economy before it.”
-Think of Sylvera as a parallel to Moody’s ratings towards the global capital markets.
 “We founded Sylvera because we believed that in order to reach net zero, the world will require a well-functioning and scalable carbon offset market,” co-founder Dr. Allister Furey says.
 “Such a market will only work if all participants can trust in the projects they are trading.”

-We also invested in Gardin last Autumn and are excited for their competitive edge that lies in its deep agrotech, AI-enabled hardware and software.
+In 2020 we also invested in Gardin and are excited for their competitive edge that lies in its deep agri-tech, AI-enabled hardware and software.
 Gardin’s bold vision to maximise food production & minimise waste is implemented through its optical phenotyping technology and delivery of actionable insights.
 “Food producers don’t always want tech, they want their problems to be solved.
 This is why we have taken a full-stack approach to our solution,” says Founder Sumanta Talukdar, “good for you and good for our planet.”

 Companies enabling sustainable consumer choices